 You'll need to update to Apple's latest version of iOS before a watchOS update will show up in the Watch app, which, yes, means taking the plunge on both devices (the same goes for beta software).
 If you can't install watchOS 7, this is the first place you should check

 watchOS 7 is only supported on Apple Watch Series 3 and above.
 If you have an original Apple Watch (Series 0), Apple Watch Series 1, or Apple Watch Series 2, you can't update to watchOS 7.

 If you don't know which Apple Watch series you have, we can help with that.

 Are you on an iOS beta seed?

-If all else fails and you can't get watchOS to update, it's best to bring your iPhone back to production software (and save yourself the trouble of a glitchy release).
+If all else fails and you can't install watchOS 7 while your iPhone is registered as a beta device, it's best to bring your iPhone back to production software (and save yourself the trouble of a glitchy release).